-We establish links with community clubs and schools, colleges and other educational or community settings to create opportunities for children and young people aged 14+ to participate in regular sport or physical activity.
+Satellite Clubs establish new and regular opportunities for inactive young people aged 14-19 to participate in sport or physical activity.

-Satellite clubs can be in a range of sport or physical activities, from hockey to yoga.
-They are an ideal way for schools or colleges to extend their sporting provision and engage for more young people.
+- Satellite clubs can be in a range of sport or physical activities, from hockey to yoga.

 What can funding be used for?